kbase/kb_sdk/doc/kb_sdk_data_types.md

 Data object reference syntax is described here:<br>
 https://www.kbase.us/services/ws/docs/fundamentals.html#addressing-workspaces-and-objects

-A data object reference, used in retrieving and storing data objects, has the workspace name/ID, the data object name/ID, and possible a trailing version, delimted by slashes.
+A data object reference, used in retrieving and storing data objects, has the workspace name/ID, the data object name/ID, and possible a trailing version, delimited by slashes.

 e.g. The following are equivalent objects